Should I attend an Orientation program?

 Participation in the orientation program is strongly encouraged for all incoming first-year and transfer students.

-Can you go to just a few hours or only one day of an orientation session?
+Can you go to just a few hours of an orientation session?

 Students need to plan on attending the entire orientation program.

 Registration materials for the summer orientation will be mailed to accepted first-year students in March and accepted transfer students by May 15th.